HectorCastelli/insurance-information-test/DevLog.md

 For the last session of development, my hopes are:

+- Verify Documentation quality and get a feel of the codebase
+- Compile a developer-facing documentation page (from the JSDocs comments)
 - Create a user-manual for the API
 - Run the codebase against code-quality tools to spot and fix problems
-- Compile a developer-facing documentation page (from the JSDocs comments)
 - Update Github repository with Tags relevant to each session
 - Update README with instructions to run and test the API

+## Final Session

+Before moving into other technical aspects of the API, I wanted to take a moment and review what exists here and how it interacts with the rest of the application.

+### Improve Documentation Gaps (JSDocs)

+My process here was to check each file and verify that my JSDocs comments were complete and meaningful.
+I verified my methods and completed the missing fields where appropriate.

+After reading thru the code-base with some care for overall structure rather than per-file structure, I found that there were some naming problems on the Users side of things.